Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211013/index.md

 I think about the existential threat to the incentive system.
 But the thing I love most about catalyst so far has been the iterative approach.
 Its not all at once, it's each fund, it's scaling up.
 I really respect the teams for really looking at the data, really analyzing the activity of the wallets, and the participation.
 The other thing I love is the value system that we have within the Cardano community.
 We have done a pretty good job of attracting people that have a notion of community value, civic responsibility and communal effort.
 It isn't just about a pure financial economic vision or economic self interest.
 People care about values that aren't purely based on ADA, or Fiat. - *precis of Johnny [20:11](https://www.youtube.com/watch?v=24ImaWIiChg&t=1211s)*

+## Tevo - Experimenting in a safe, stable environment

+One thing I would like to mention is that having this kind of iterative method makes us the people who are here today.
+Like asking questions such as "why don't we use this method" or "why we don't use this voting solution".
+And Catalyst helps to promote this and allows your idea to flourish.
+This provides incentives and the opportunity to create these small little experiments ourselves in a safe environment. - *precis of Tevo  [22:15](https://www.youtube.com/watch?v=24ImaWIiChg&t=1335s)*